RosCollective/roscollective.github.io/README.md

 RosCollective is an independent research collective exploring complex systems, tools, and human interaction across research, cultural analysis, and creative practice.

-This site serves as a canonical index to our public work, linking to active repositories, archived and citable materials, and longer-form writing hosted across open platforms.
+This site serves as a canonical index to our public work, linking to active repositories, archived and citable materials, and longer-form writing hosted across open platforms in reverse chronological order by date of archival publication (DOI issuance).

 ---